-- Congress has consistently recognized the importance of ensuring that historically underserved communities have fair access to agricultural opportunities and support. - The USDA's decision contradicts Congressional intent, as set forth in federal statutes that prioritize equitable access to USDA resources, [including the Farm Bill, the Agriculture Improvement Act of 2018, the Inflation Reduction Act (IRA), the Infrastructure Investment and Jobs Act (IIJA), and various annual appropriations bills that fund USDA programs note: if you know the statutory source funding your grant program, specifically refer to that statute]].
+- Congress has consistently recognized the importance of [supporting climate-smart and conservation initiatives and/or ensuring that historically underserved communities have fair access to USDA resources]. - The USDA's decision contradicts Congressional intent, as set forth in federal statutes that prioritize [climate-smart and conservation initiatives and/or equitable access to USDA resources, [including the Farm Bill, the Agriculture Improvement Act of 2018, the Inflation Reduction Act (IRA), the Infrastructure Investment and Jobs Act (IIJA), and various annual appropriations bills that fund USDA programs note: if you know the statutory source funding your grant program, specifically refer to it]].